FIls0010/LLM_tutor/README.md

 - How it responds to graded questions
 - How it handles manipulation attempts

+Here you can add *specific questions* you want it to look out for (e.g., the ones students will be graded on).
 ---

 ### Step 2: Prepare Your Input Prompts CSV